 I've noticed that not everyone has the proper tools to do their best practice at home.
 So I want to talk about that today.
 The tools you need are:

-that extends to the proper height, so you can see it comfortably while standing.
+A music stand that extends to the proper height, so you can see it comfortably while standing.

 A metronome.